🎬 In this article 🎬

 Define the episode Type: Normal, Trailer or Bonus (for an episode outside of your editorial policy).

 Note: Displaying Bonus or Trailer episodes is only supported on certain listening platforms (notably Apple Podcasts).
-Other platforms will still broadcast your “Bonus” and “Trailer” episodes, but they will classify them as Normal episodes.
+Other platforms will still distribute your “Bonus” and “Trailer” episodes, but they will classify them as Normal episodes.

-Broadcast your episode onYouTube and SoundCloud (For Boost-level and higher).
+Distribute your episode onYouTube and SoundCloud (For Boost-level and higher).

 Step 4: Configure my episode’s privacy settings